CalebHendren/ZipWritten/README.md

 4.  **Upload CSV:** Click "Choose File" under "Student IDs CSV File (.csv only)" and select your CSV file.
 5.  **Process IDs:** Click the "Process IDs" button.
 6.  **Download:** The processed CSV file (e.g., `yourfile_processed_IDs.csv`) will be automatically downloaded by your browser.
 You can then import this file into ZipGrade as part of Step 1 in the above section.

+Todo: Find a workaround to get Word documents converted to PDF.